Oil rebounds on robust economic data

-Coronavirus-related deaths worldwide crossed 3 million on Tuesday, according to a Reuters tally, as the latest global resurgence of COVID-19 infections is challenging vaccination efforts across the globe.
+Both contracts fell by about $3 on Monday, pressured increasing OPEC+ oil supply and rising COVID-19 infections in India and parts of Europe.

-“Until there are palpable signs of falling infection rates the oil market is likely to remain violent and hectic,” he added.
+Coronavirus-related deaths worldwide crossed 3 million on Tuesday, according to a Reuters tally, as the latest global resurgence of COVID-19 infections challenges vaccination efforts across the globe.

-New Zealand will allow quarantine-free visits by Australians from April 19, creating a “travel bubble” for the neighbouring nations.
+“Until there are palpable signs of falling infection rates the oil market is likely to remain violent and hectic.”

-However, new restrictions in most of Europe and rise of infections in India weighed on prices.
+However, new restrictions in most of Europe and rising infections in India weighed on prices.

 The market’s attention is now on indirect talks between the United States and Iran in Vienna to revive the 2015 nuclear deal between Tehran and world powers, which could lead to Washington lifting sanctions on Iran’s energy sector.